vectorgrp/sil-kit/docs/api/lifecycleService.rst

 .. highlight:: cpp

-The lifecycle service is the main interface to model a member of a simulation.
+The life cycle service is the main interface to model a member of a simulation.
 It provides access to the  :cpp:class:`time synchronization service <ib::mw::sync::ITimeSyncService>`, register callbacks for state changes, query the participant's state and issue commands to change the state.
 For an overview of a participant's state and its relation to the simulation refer to the :ref:`participant life cycle section<sec:sim-lifecycle-syncParticipants>`.